Sathyapriya-sb/fashion-trend-analysis/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or issues, please open an issue in the repository or contact the author.
+For any questions or issues, please open an issue in the repository or contact [subbiah.sathyapriya@gmail.com](mailto:subbiah.sathyapriya@gmail.com).

 ---